pankajlochan/edgeledger/README.md

 # Edgeledger
-A static website made with pur HTML & CSS
+A static website made with pure HTML & CSS